eccx400/Virtualization/Instrumentation_via_Hypercall/README.md

     Linux eccx400-VirtualBox 5.9.0-custom #1 SMP Mon Nov 2 12:13:27 PST 2020 x86_64 x86_64 x86_64 GNU/Linux
     ```

     Find the files in the linux module that need changing.
 Access the directory in /linux/arch/x86/kvm to find cpuid.c and /linux/arch/x86/kvm/vmx to find vmx.c, which are the two main files that we need to complete this project.
-In cpuid.c, we will need to change the <b>kvm_emulate_cpuid</b> function mentioned in lecture 5 for managing the specific CPUID leaf function %eax=0x4FFFFFFF.
+In cpuid.c, we will need to change the <b>kvm_emulate_cpuid</b> function mentioned in lecture 5 for managing the specific CPUID leaf function %eax=0x4FFFFFFE.

-    In vmx.c we modify the atomic counter so that the number of exits can be calculated to store in the registers in cpuid.c.
-We set a u64 timer, and then whenever we encounter an exit we subtract that from rdtsc() and store it in `exit_time`.
-After compiling the code with make again, which shouldn't take as long as before, following which I use gcc to run the test program and get the output.

 3. The exits do not increase at a stable rate and occur more often during VM exits to the hypervisro with instructions such as I/O, HLT, and VMX instructions.
 The process of a full VM boot has around 454923 exits.

+4. The most frequent and least frequent exit types in the SDM are...

 ## Technologies
 * Ubuntu on Oracle Virtualbox